R0th27/code42/wcore/ms1/born2beroot/Part5.md

 ## monitoring.sh

-At the server startup, the script will display some information on all terminals and every 10 minutes (wall)
+At the server startup, the script will display some information on all terminals and every 10 minutes (wall)(crontab)

 1. Architecture of the operating system + kernel version